 If you’re taking the Extended Project Qualification (EPQ) in a relevant subject this might be considered alongside other Level 3 qualifications and may attract an alternative offer in addition to the standard offer.
-If you’re taking A Levels, this would be BBB-ABB at A Level (preferably including a foreign language) and grade A in the EPQ.
+If you’re taking A Levels, this would be BBB-ABB at A Level and grade A in the EPQ.

 We welcome applications from mature students with Access qualifications, and from students with a wide range of qualifications.